 I never planned to go to Nepal, and definitely did not plan to go up to Everest basecamp.
-From India, Nepal is the next closest country by land.
-Logically, when I ran out of Indian visa I decided to head over to Nepal.
+From India, Nepal is the closest country by land.
+Logically, when I ran out of an Indian visa I decided to head over to Nepal.
 When I arrived in Kathmandu after 30 hours on the bus, I definitely did not think I was going to pack up my backpack to climb up to Everest basecamp.

 On average, I would walk up and down the hills for 7-10 hours every day, except for 2 rest days I had – one for acclimatisation and one for altitude sickness.
 My calves are well defined now.

 Most days were cold, deserted, and painfully slow.
 Looking back at my journal entry, I wanted to go down from day 5.
 But I wasn’t gonna go down without getting to the base camp first.
-At 4980 metres above sea level, there is only 53% level of oxygen in the air, no shit I was struggling.
+At 4980 metres above sea level, there is only a 53% level of oxygen in the air, no shit I was struggling.
 Towards the end, my ribcage was hurting from my lungs overworking.